 We also completed the final 25% of the mindmap for the Beliefs Lesson Plan, bringing it to 100% complete, which you see here:

-One Community is creating sustainable and open source solutions through Highest Good food that is more diverse, more nutritious, locally grown and sustainable, and part of our open source botanical garden model to support and share bio-diversity:
+One Community is creating effective sustainable and open source solutions through Highest Good food that is more diverse, more nutritious, locally grown and sustainable, and part of our open source botanical garden model to support and share bio-diversity:

-This week, the core team created templates for images linking to downloadable files and specific images for our Transition Kitchen page.
+As part of creating effective sustainable and open source solutions this week, the core team created templates for images linking to downloadable files and specific images for our Transition Kitchen page.
 You can see images of that work here:

-One Community is creating sustainable and open source solutions through Highest Good housing that is artistic and beautiful, more affordable, more space efficient, lasts longer, DIY buildable, and constructed with healthy and sustainable materials:
+One Community is creating effective sustainable and open source solutions through Highest Good housing that is artistic and beautiful, more affordable, more space efficient, lasts longer, DIY buildable, and constructed with healthy and sustainable materials:

 Shilcy Augustine (Architect) continued her 2nd week of helping us merge all our Earthbag Village files.
 This week’s focus was on altering the dimensions and text scales so that they can be readable in the sheet format and bringing the dimensions into one layer.